 There are accounts that have no charge for currency conversion, no international ATM fees and some banks have ATM partnerships with different lenders around the globe.
-There are even accounts that offer rewards points too. if you don’t want a travel card or credit card, and just want to transfer your travel money between your savings and transaction account as you need it, then a debit card is a good idea.
+There are even accounts that offer rewards points too.
+If you don’t want a travel card or credit card, and just want to transfer your travel money between your savings and transaction account as you need it, then a debit card is a good idea.
 We’ve compared and outlined the options available if you want to use a debit card while you’re on holiday, and listed the pros, cons and frequently asked questions about these products below.

-Why debit cards work for travelling.
+Why debit cards work for travelling

 - Global ATM alliances.
 Mean you can avoid ATM withdrawal fees and currency conversion fees for purchases whilst you are overseas.

-- Access your savings.Travel debit cards allow you to manage your spending more effectively by only accessing your funds, avoiding the need of applying for a credit card if you are not inclined to use one.
+- Access your savings.
+Debit cards designed for travel allow you to manage your spending more effectively by only accessing your funds, avoiding the need to apply for a credit card if you are not inclined to use one.

-Considerations when choosing a debit card for travelling.
+Considerations when choosing a debit card for travelling